 - Brass Arts Quintet

-(L-R: Chris McCormick, Greg Danner, Dan Davis, Joshua Hauser, and Kathryn Adduci)
+(Faculty Members: Chris McCormick, Greg Danner, Dan Davis, Joshua Hauser, and Scott Hagarty)

 The Brass Arts Quintet presents an entertaining and informative program of works from all eras of music.
 Their extensive repertoire includes festive dances of the Renaissance, intricate fugues of the Baroque, operatic selections from the Classical period, lyric works of the Romantic era, brass band music of the 19th-century, and popular music of the last 150 years ranging from parlor songs to selections from musical theater, swing, jazz, and rock.